godaddy/gasket/packages/gasket-plugin-middleware/README.md

 }
 ```

-You may also return an `Array` to inject more than one middleware.
+You can also return an array if you need to inject multiple middleware
+functions.

 <!-- LINKS -->